Opel GTC: Specifications

-The GTC was powered by a turbocharged 2.8 L (171 cid) V6 engine from the High Feature family, which was also used in the standard Vectra but tuned in the GTC to produce 300 hp and 295 lbft of torque.
+The GTC is powered by a turbocharged 2.8 L (171 cid) V6 engine from the High Feature family, which was also used in the standard Vectra C, but tuned in the GTC to produce 300 hp and 295 lbft of torque.
 The base and floorpan came from the platform General Motors Epsilon II but were modified for all wheel drive to apply the power effectively.

 The car was capable of 0 to 100 km/h in 6.0 seconds, and having a top speed of 250 km/h.

 Influence

-The Opel Vectra went out of production in July 2008.
+The Opel Vectra C went out of production in July 2008.
 Design cues of the Opel GTC were then used on the Opel Insignia, an upmarket replacement for the Vectra which was launched in October 2008.
-However, no coupé version of the Insignia was ever made available.
+The closest resemblance can be found with OPC versions of the Insignia A. However, no coupé version of the Insignia was ever made available.
+The front bumper was also an inspiration to the Opel Ampera, a car based on the Chevrolet Volt.